My All-Time Favorite Trails in Mt. Rainier National Park

 The lookout cabin was built in 1933 by the Civilian Conservation Corps, but the peak was named for an explorer who visited the area nearly 100 years earlier.
 According to the National Park Service records, Dr. William Tolmie left London to take up residence as the local physician for the Hudson Bay Company at Fort Vancouver on the Columbia River just north of Portland, Oregon.
 Tolmie saw the mountain as he sailed up the river and subsequently journeyed out on an expedition to the Mowich Lake area to collect medicinal herbs.
 He made the first recorded ascent of Hessong Rock.

 Are you planning a trip to Mt.
 Rainier National Park or have you been before?
-Are we missing any of the best Mt Rainier hikes?
-Let us know in the comments below!
+Am I missing any of the best Mt Rainier hikes?
+Let me know in the comments below!

 Plan your trip to Mt Rainier National Park with our guide to the best Mt Rainier hikes for epic trail views during the summer.